Mary Wakefield (journalist): COVID-19

-On 25 April, Wakefield wrote an article for The Spectator about her experience when both she and Cummings contracted COVID-19.
+On 25 April 2020, Wakefield wrote an article for The Spectator about her experience when both she and Cummings contracted COVID-19.
 On 22 May it was reported that Wakefield and Cummings had driven over 260 miles (c.
 420 km) each way between London and Durham in late March to stay in a cottage at her father-in-law's farm, while both, reportedly, were exhibiting COVID-19 symptoms, although Cummings states that his symptoms appeared the day after the journey was made.

 An eyewitness saw Wakefield on 12 April walking in Barnard Castle in the company of Cummings and their son, after a complaint to the Durham Constabulary by another witness who claimed to have seen Cummings with a group of people in the same town.
 Cummings admitted that he made the 52-mile round trip with his wife and child to see whether he could drive safely, saying, "My wife was very worried, particularly given my eyesight seemed to have been affected by the disease.
 She did not want to risk a nearly 300-mile drive with our child [back to London], given how ill I had been."

 Following an investigation into these reports, Durham Constabulary stated that, whereas the trip to Barnard Castle might have been a minor breach of the lockdown regulations, the trip to Durham itself was not.
 Durham Constabulary stated they would take no further action in the matter.
-Alleged inconsistencies between Cummings's account and his wife's have been discussed in the press, and reported to the Independent Press Standards Organisation, the magazine's regulator.
+Alleged inconsistencies between Cummings's account and his wife's were discussed in the press, and reported to the Independent Press Standards Organisation, the magazine's regulator.
+IPSO decided not to investigate.